dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

          - "i don't even know what questions to ask" as though they aren't sure how to extrapolate along the boundary of the information system

+### Projecting information to maintain Determined-ness of information systems

   - when aniticipating change of an information system to retain flexibility, it is generally more advantageous that the system is underdetermined, specifically in how it appears to specific people